 Cool cloths and loose clothing can also help make infants more comfortable.

 Women who develop a fever when they are pregnant should consult their healthcare provider for treatment advice.

-While treating the root cause of the fever, pregnant women can reduce it by taking acetaminophen and using a cooling blanket.
+While treating the root cause of the fever, pregnant women can reduce it by

 Fever reducers can have side effects.